Mixed double phase equations with local and nonlocal operators: Introduction and main results

 We now turn to elliptic problems involving mixed operators, namely operators obtained as a superposition of local and nonlocal components.
 Such operators naturally arise in models where classical diffusion interacts with long-range effects.
 In recent years, problems combining local and nonlocal features have attracted considerable attention, and a growing body of literature has been devoted to the study of existence, multiplicity, and qualitative properties of solutions.
 In particular, several works have investigated equations of the form

 where $p,q\in (1,\infty)$ and $s\in (0,1)$.
 In the case $p=q=2$, we mention the contributions of Biagi--Dipierro--Valdinoci--Vecchi \cite{Biagi-Dipierro-Valdinoci-Vecchi-2022}, where existence results, maximum principles, and regularity properties were established.
 Problems involving Hardy type potentials were studied by Biagi--Esposito--Montoro--Vecchi \cite{Biagi-Esposito-Montoro-Vecchi-2025}, while the Brezis Nirenberg problem was addressed in Biagi--Dipierro--Valdinoci--Vecchi \cite{Biagi-Dipierro-Valdinoci-Vecchi-2025}.
+We also mention the work by Balci \cite{Balci-2023} about nonlocal and mixed models with Lavrentiev gap.
 Singular and critical nonlinearities were considered by Biagi--Vecchi \cite{Biagi-Vecchi-2024} , and by Anthal--Giacomoni--Sreenadh \cite {Anthal-Giacomoni-Sreenadh-2025} in the presence of singular and critical Choquard type nonlinearities.
 Multiplicity results and the existence of sign changing solutions via descending flow methods were obtained by Su--Valdinoci--Wei--Zhang \cite{Su-Valdinoci-Wei-Zhang-2024}.
 Finally, Kirchhoff type problems with critical growth were investigated by Tripathi \cite{Tripathi-2024} using the Nehari manifold method.
 In the case $p=q$, we refer to the work of Garain--Ukhlov \cite{Garain-Ukhlov-2022}, where existence, uniqueness, and symmetry properties were established for singular problems.
 Critical nonlinearities were studied by da Silva--Fiscella--Viloria \cite{daSilva-Fiscella-Viloria-2024}, while Bhowmick--Ghosh \cite{Bhowmick-Ghosh-2025} obtained the existence of sign changing solutions by combining the Nehari manifold method with Browder degree theory.
 When $p\neq q$, Dhanya--Giacomoni--Jana \cite{Dhanya-Giacomoni-Jana-2025} derived existence and multiplicity results for concave-convex nonlinearities in the presence of sign changing weights.
 More recently, Malhotra--Pandey--Sreenadh \cite {Malhotra-Pandey-Sreenadh-2025} investigated a mixed local and nonlocal problem with variable exponents.
 In their work, the authors introduced the appropriate functional framework and proved existence results for singular and superlinear nonlinearities by means of the Nehari manifold technique.